Skip to main content

 Why Hybrid?

-This is the right tradeoff.
-The merchant gets paid through the system they already use.
+The merchant and the bank get paid through the system they already use.
 The user gets the benefits of on-chain asset management.
 And Encrypto handles the translation layer between the two.

 Finality

-On-chain transactions on Base have probabilistic finality after ~2 seconds (single block) and strong finality after the batch is posted to Ethereum L1 (~10 minutes).
+On-chain transactions on L2s have probabilistic finality after ~2 seconds and strong finality after the batch is posted to Ethereum L1.

 For card transactions, finality is determined by the Visa settlement cycle.
 Pending authorizations can be modified (e.g., tip adjustments) but settled transactions are final.